obsidiansystems/.github/profile/haskell.md

 ### 📱 Cross-platform
 * [obelisk-ios-libfrontend](https://github.com/obsidiansystems/obelisk-ios-libfrontend): Compile your obelisk frontend as a C library that can be used with an XCode project.
+* [android-activity](https://github.com/obsidiansystems/android-activity): embed a haskell application in an android app as an Android Activity.

 ### 🧬 Datastructures
 * [patch](https://github.com/reflex-frp/patch): Data structures for describing changes to other data structures.